 Anthony J. Scillia, M.D.

-Dr. Scillia is a Clinical Assistant Professor and the Director of Hip Arthroscopy and Joint Preservation Service at Seton Hall University.
-He has published book chapters, surgical technique videos, and articles in peer-reviewed journals, as well as presented research and given instructional lectures at orthopaedic and sports medicine meetings.
-Dr. Scillia’s research interests include the biomechanics of pitching, labral tears in the shoulder, AC joint instability, rotator cuff repair, ACL reconstruction, UCL reconstruction (Tommy John Surgery), medial epicondyle fractures, and the “snapping hip.”
-Dr. Scillia was presented with a clinical research award at the American Sports Medicine Institute for a study entitled “Return to Play after Chondroplasty of the Knee in NFL Athletes.”
+Dr. Scillia is a clinical associate professor at Seton Hall University, and has published book chapters, surgical technique videos, and articles in peer-reviewed journals, as well as presented research and given instructional lectures at orthopaedic and sports medicine meetings at both the regional and national levels.
+Dr. Scillia’s research interests include the biomechanics of pitching, labral tears in the shoulder, AC joint instability, rotator cuff repair, ACL reconstruction with open growth plates, UCL reconstruction (Tommy John Surgery), tendinous and cartilage disorders of the hip, and the “snapping hip.”
+Dr. Scillia was awarded a grant for studying the throwing shoulder and a clinical research award at the American Sports Medicine Institute for a study entitled “Return to Play after Chondroplasty of the Knee in NFL Athletes.”